 The COP Climate Action Studio gives SCENARIO students the fantastic and unique opportunity to participate in the UNFCCC Conference of Parties (COP), both in person and remotely.
 The COP Climate Action Studio has run since 2016 and gives participants valuable exposure to the latest ideas and trends in climate policy, as well as enhancement of the understanding of working with individuals from different disciplines and sectors.
 COP CAS is run in conjunction with the University of Reading’s Walker Institute which has status as an Observer organisation.

 “…an amazing experience.
-It really demonstrated to me the muli-faceted nature of climate change as a problem, and the role of climate science within that”
+It really demonstrated to me the multi-faceted nature of climate change as a problem, and the role of climate science within that”

 SCENARIO and Imperial’s SSCP DTP have a special arrangement with the Parliamentary Office of Science and Technology (POST) so that at least one student per year to take up a POST Fellowship in Westminster.
 Each fellow works for 3 months on an area of science or technology policy, producing outputs such as reports or briefing notes, as well as engaging directly with Select Committees.